smartiniOnGitHub/grails-angularjs-resources/README.md

 It uses new [Resources Plugin](http://grails.org/plugin/resources) to handle resources gracefully.
 Just let your AngularJS resources (services, controllers etc.) depend on 'angular' module and it's done.
+To autobind AngularJS to the page require 'angular-autobind' module in the template.

 The plugin serves minified version for environments other than development.
 If jQuery plugin is installed it automatically depends on it (inspired by great [Twitter Bootstrap Plugin](http://grails.org/plugin/twitter-bootstrap)).